aschwenn/interview-prep/data-structures.md

 deleteHighestPriority()
 ```

 Priority queues are generally implemented with heaps, which provide better performance than arrays or linked lists.
-In a binary heap, `getHighestPriority()` can be implemented in O(1) time, `insert()` can be implemented in O(Logn) time and `deleteHighestPriority()` can also be implemented in O(log n) time.
+In a binary heap, `getHighestPriority()` can be implemented in O(1) time, `insert()` can be implemented in O(logn) time and `deleteHighestPriority()` can also be implemented in O(logn) time.

 https://www.geeksforgeeks.org/heap-and-priority-queue-using-heapq-module-in-python/